4 Places to Visit near Rome

-Medieval cities, ruins, imperial villas, vineyards, the Tuscan landscape...beyond the outer walls of Rome, there are countless places to see, touch, and feel ancient history.
-Read on and I'll tell you which day trips near Rome are worth doing.
+Medieval cities, ruins, imperial villas, vineyards, the Tuscan landscape...beyond the outer walls of Rome, there are countless places where you can see, touch and feel the ancient history.
+Read on and I'll tell you which excursions near Rome are worth doing.

 1. Assisi and Orvieto

-This experience is the ideal complement to a trip to Rome: you will enjoy a simpler and quieter atmosphere than that of the City of Seven Hills.
-In this excursion to Assisi and Orvieto from Rome you will travel to the region of Umbria, and visit Orvieto and its incredible cathedral whose façade resembles a pictorial triptych, showing scenes from the New Testament in mosaic.
+This experience is the ideal complement to a trip to Rome: you can enjoy a simpler and quieter atmosphere than that of the City of Seven Hills.
+On this tour to Assisi and Orvieto from Rome you will travel to the region of Umbria, and see Orvieto and its incredible cathedral whose façade resembles a pictorial triptych, showing scenes from the New Testament in mosaic.

-At the end of the visit to Orvieto, you will head for the Trasimeno Lake, a beautiful stretch of blue surrounded by small villages and inhabited by cormorants, kingfishers, and cormorants, where you will stop for lunch.
+At the end of the visit of Orvieto you will head to Lake Trasimeno, a beautiful expanse of blue surrounded by small villages and inhabited by cormorants, kingfishers and cormorants, where you will stop for lunch.

-To end the day you will go to Assisi, where you will visit key sites of the historical figures of St. Francis of Assisi and St. Clare.
-You will visit convents, basilicas, and palaces, as well as an ancient Roman temple.
-Upon returning to Rome, the excursion will end with a short tour of the Basilica of St. Mary of the Angels and Martyrs, next to Piazza della Repubblica.
+To end the day you will go to Assisi, where you will visit key places of the historical figures of St. Francis of Assisi and St. Clare.
+You will visit convents, basilicas and palaces, as well as an ancient Roman temple.
+Upon returning to Rome, the excursion will end with a short tour of the Basilica of Santa Maria degli Angeli and the Martyrs, next to Piazza della Repubblica.

-In my opinion, this excursion is totally worth it since it includes round trip transportation, a professional guide who will explain all the details about the visits and lunch at the lake.
+In my opinion, this excursion is totally worthwhile as it includes round-trip transportation, a professional guide who will explain all the details about the visits and lunch at the lake.

 2. Ostia Antica

 Ostia Antica is the name given to the archaeological site of what was once an important port near Rome.
-These ruins are an open window to the ancient world, and you can stroll through a perfectly preserved open-air theater, a commercial square with mosaics of the different guilds of the settlement, the forum, the temple, and various warehouses since this was a place dedicated to the exchange of goods.
+These ruins are an open window to the ancient world, and you can walk through a perfectly preserved open-air theater, a commercial square with mosaics of the different guilds of the settlement, the forum, the temple and a number of warehouses, as it was a site dedicated to the exchange of goods.

-The experience includes the guide's narration and transportation to and from Rome, but not lunch, which will be at the ruins' restaurant at your own expense.
+The experience includes the narration of the guide and transportation to and from Rome, but not lunch, which will be in the restaurant of the ruins.

-If you have been left wanting to explore some more ancient ruins after a visit to Pompeii (or want to make a shorter excursion than the latter).
+If you have been left wanting to explore ancient ruins after a visit to Pompeii (or want to do a shorter tour than the latter).